SirenRes/lbs_to_kg_tkinter/README.md

 # lbs_to_kg_tkinter
-Lbs to Kg Converter with Tkinter GUI
+Convert lbs to kg with Tkinter GUI.